CityScope/cityscope.github.io/docsite/docs/modules/Brix.md

     * **include_geometries** (boolean, defaults to False) – If True it will also add the geometry information for each grid unit.

+    * **with_properties** (boolean, defaults to False) – If True it will add the properties of each grid unit as defined when the table was constructed (e.g. LBCS code, NAICS code, etc.)

     * **as_df** (boolean, defaults to False) – If True it will return data as a pandas.DataFrame.